jaeheejung/jaeheejung.github.io/research.md

 #### Work in Progress

 Culpepper, Pepper, Jae-Hee Jung, and Taeku Lee.
-"Banklash: How Media Coverage of Bank Scandals Moves Mass Preferences on Financial Regulation." _Revise and resubmit._
+"Banklash: How Media Coverage of Bank Scandals Moves Mass Preferences on Financial Regulation." _Conditionally accepted in the AJPS._

 Jung, Jae-Hee and Margit Tavits.
 "Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality." _Under review._